 I received my B.A. from Williams College in Comparative Literature and Classics in 2015, where I completed an undergraduate thesis entitled "Encountering Ekphrasis: Cultural Subordination and the Female Gaze in Moschus' Europa."
 During this time, I was awarded a Ruchman Fellowship for original interdisciplinary undergraduate research; my thesis dealt with the gendering and politics of vision and viewership in the Europa, especially in the sociopolitical climate of Hellenistic Alexandria.
 My current research interests are varied, though I continue to focus on issues of authority and gender in the ancient world, with particular emphasis in Latin poetry of the Augustan period.
 Most recently I am working on exploring bodily fluids and metaphors of reproduction, though I also am developing an interest in the economic and political ramifications of time systems in Rome.

 Since being at Berkeley, I have been involved in a few projects that fall slightly outside the realm of classics.
-I sit on the editorial board of the critical humanities journal Qui Parle (Duke University Press), which seeks to publish cross-disciplinary articles and book reviews from a wide array of fields, and I have also worked on a number of semi-professional art installations and performances as dramaturge and consultant.
+I am the Managing Editor of the critical humanities journal Qui Parle (Duke University Press), which seeks to publish cross-disciplinary articles and book reviews from a wide array of fields, and I have also worked on a number of semi-professional art installations and performances as dramaturge and consultant.